 So which course is for you?
-We have a lot of options to ensure the perfect fit.
+Many options are available to ensure the perfect fit.
 Generally, there are three different reasons one might take sailing lessons: you intend on purchasing a sailboat, you would like to rent or charter sailboats in the future, or you are just looking to try something new.
-We have tried to capture each of these needs with our different types of courses.
+The courses offered try to capture each of these needs.

 1. You would like to be able to better operate a vessel that you own or want to buy.

 The size of the boat you own or want to buy will be a factor in deciding what course you will need to take.
 Generally, sailboats are categorized as daysailers or cruisers.
-Daysailers are boats without overnight capabilities, similar to the Rainbow 24 used in our basic keelboat courses.
-Look for courses under "Course Modules" and "Basic Keelboat Courses".
-Cruisers on the other hand are boats with the amenities necessary to live on board.
-Our cruising courses cover everything you need to become an expert.
-If you are starting from scratch, we always recommend taking some basic courses to learn the fundamentals.
+Daysailers are boats without overnight accommodations, similar to the Rainbow 24 used in our basic courses.
+Look for courses under “Course Modules” and “Basic Courses”.
+Cruisers are boats with the amenities necessary to live on-board.
+The cruising courses cover everything you need to become an expert.
+If you are starting from scratch, we recommend you take some basic courses to learn the fundamentals.

 2. You would like to rent or charter sailboats.

-You’ve seen those beautiful pictures in the sailing magazines - families and friends cruising the Caribbean waters, full sails, clear skies, and endless horizons.
-In order to charter a boat in most cruising destinations, you will need an American Sailing Association certification level 104 or equivalent.
-The prerequisites for the 104 certification are ASA 101 and 103 certifications.
-You can complete 101 through either our “Course Modules” or “Keelboat Courses”.
-The difference between the two is described below.
-There are also multiple ways to get the 103 and 104 certifications.
-These courses are highlighted in "Cruising Courses".
-Just remember to look for the ASA certification levels when looking through the courses.
+You’ve seen those beautiful pictures in the sailing magazines – families and friends cruising the Caribbean waters, full sails, clear skies, and endless horizons.
+In order to charter a boat in most cruising destinations, you will need an American Sailing Association (ASA) level 104 certification or its equivalent.
+The prerequisites for the ASA 104 certification are ASA 101 and 103 certifications.
+You can complete the ASA 101 certification through either our “Course Modules” or “Keelboat Courses”.
+The differences between the two are described below.
+There are also multiple ways to get the ASA 103 and 104 certifications.
+These courses are highlighted in “Cruising Courses”.
+Just remember to look for the ASA certification levels when exploring the course options.

 3. You are looking for a great experience on the water.